s0lst1c3/s0lst1c3.github.io/_posts/2016-04-19-xss-session-hijacking-i.md

 {% endhighlight %}

-We're then going to instantiate a new Flask object.
+Next, we instantiate a new Flask object.
 Flask objects can be thought of as lightweight HTTP servers responsible for handling incoming HTTP requests.

 {% highlight python %}